lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_.sortedIndex" href="https://github.com/bestiejs/lodash/blob/master/lodash.js#L844" title="View in source">`_.sortedIndex(array, value [, callback])`</a>
-Uses a binary search to determine the index at which the `value` should be inserted into the `collection` in order to maintain the `collection`'s sorted order.
+Uses a binary search to determine the smallest  index at which the `value` should be inserted into the `collection` in order to maintain the sort order of the `collection`.
 If `callback` is passed, it will be executed for each value in the `collection` to compute their sort ranking.
-The `callback` is invoked with `1` arguments.
+The `callback` is invoked with `1` argument.
 [&#9650;][1]

 #### Arguments